apparebit/emo/README.md

 in detail, but you may find the `-h` for help option sufficient to get started.

 To **install this package**, place `emo.def`, `emo.sty`, `emo.sty.ltxml`,
-`emo-lingchi.otf`, and the `emo-graphics` directory with the fallback PDF files somewhere where LaTeX can find them.
+`emo-lingchi.ttf`, and the `emo-graphics` directory with the fallback PDF files somewhere where LaTeX can find them.
 In a pinch, your project directory will do.

 ## Supported Emoji